GuidoSalza/gsalza.github.io/_pages/publications.md

 Cavallaro, M., et al. (2018.
 Un scrutin pour trois pays : la nouvelle géographie politique italienne suite à l’élection législative du 4 mars 2018.
 EchoGéo, 16294.

 ### Submitted works and preprints:

-Contini, D., and Guido S. (forthcoming).
-Children left behind.
-New evidence on the (adverse) impact of grade retention on educational careers (Currently under review at the European Sociological Review).

 Contini D., G. Salza, A. Scagni (2017) Dropout and Time to Degree in Italian Universities Around the Economic Crisis.
 Working paper 16/17 Department of Economics and Statistics, University of Turin